-The Board has given the Audit and Risk Committee the authority to set guidelines for the review and approval of related party transactions.
-The Audit and Risk Committee has established guidelines for the review and approval of transactions between the Company and its directors and executive officers (defined to be officers of the Company and its subsidiaries that are members of the Company's Global Operating Committee), their immediate family members and any affiliated entities.
-The Audit and Risk Committee will be required to review and recommend to the Board for approval any transaction between any such related party and the Company (or its subsidiaries), excluding, however, (i) any transaction between a related party and the Company (or its subsidiaries) that are on terms and conditions that are no different from those offered to the public by the Company or its subsidiaries, (ii) any transaction that is related to the employment or office held by such related party (such as compensation, equity awards or benefits), and (iii) any transaction that has been approved by the Board or that is otherwise permitted under the policies of the Company.
-In considering its approval and recommendation to the Board, the Audit and Risk Committee will assess whether any such related party transaction is on terms that are at least as favourable to the Company as prevailing market terms for such a transaction.
-During fiscal 2024, the Board approved Mr. Rodney Phillips, an independent director of the Company, entering into a consulting agreement with Canaccord Genuity Corp. to provide services to the Company's Canadian investment banking group.
-In connection with entering into the consulting agreement, Mr. Phillips ceased to be deemed an independent director of the Board and concurrently stepped down from each of the committees of the Board.
-Mr. Phillips is not seeking re-election to the Board at the Meeting.
-There were no other related party transactions to be approved by the Board during the 2024 fiscal year pursuant to such guidelines.
+The Board has given the Corporate Governance and Compensation Committee the authority to set guidelines for the review and approval of related party transactions.
+The Corporate Governance and Compensation Committee has established guidelines for the review and approval of transactions between the Company and its directors and executive officers (defined to be officers of the Company and its subsidiaries that are members of the Company's Global Operating Committee), their immediate family members and any affiliated entities.
+The Corporate Governance and Compensation Committee will be required to review and recommend to the Board for approval any transaction between any such related party and the Company (or its subsidiaries), excluding, however, (i) any transaction between a related party and the Company (or its subsidiaries) that are on terms and conditions that are no different from those offered to the public by the Company or its subsidiaries, (ii) any transaction that is related to the employment or office held by such related party (such as compensation, equity awards or benefits), and (iii) any transaction that has been approved by the Board or that is otherwise permitted under the policies of the Company.
+In considering its approval and recommendation to the Board, the Corporate Governance and Compensation Committee will assess whether any such related party transaction is on terms that are at least as favourable to the Company as prevailing market terms for such a transaction.
+There were no related party transactions to be approved by the Board during the 2025 fiscal year pursuant to such guidelines.